ibm-cloud-docs/Db2onCloud/faqs.md

 {: faq}
 {: support}

-In addition to the {{site.data.keyword.cloud_notm}} documentation site, there is a wide range of information about the underlying Db2 engine functionality in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.kc.doc/welcome.html){: external}.
+In addition to the {{site.data.keyword.cloud_notm}} documentation site, there is a wide range of information about the underlying Db2 engine functionality in the [IBM Documentation](https://www.ibm.com/docs/en/db2oc){: external}.
 Updates to the service are posted on our [What's New](https://www.ibm.com/support/pages/whats-new-ibm-db2-cloud){: external} page.

 You can find pricing information and deploy a {{site.data.keyword.Db2_on_Cloud_short}} instance through the {{site.data.keyword.cloud_notm}} [catalog](https://cloud.ibm.com/catalog/services/db2){: external} page for {{site.data.keyword.cloud_notm}}.
 To learn more, contact [IBM Sales](https://www.ibm.com/contact/us/en/){: external}.